reduxjs/redux-toolkit/CONTRIBUTING.md

 ### Bugs and Improvements

-We use the [Issue tracker](https://github.com/reduxjs/redux-toolkit/issues) to keep track of bugs and improvements to redux-toolkit itself, its examples, and the documentation.
+We use the [Issue tracker](https://github.com/reduxjs/redux-toolkit/issues) to keep track of bugs and improvements to Redux Toolkit itself, its examples, and the documentation.
 We encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, we will ask you to join the previous discussion.

 ### New Features